ablce9/GoApp/README.md

  - We will clone your sources.
  - We will run `dep ensure`.
+ - If needed, run `docker-compose up -d`.
  - We will run test like mention in [INSTRUCTIONS.md](./INSTRUCTIONS.md) or something else if specified.
+ - We will run docker to build an image `docker build . -t go-assignment`

 ### About the results